- Tracey Peterson

 Originally founded by two parents, TIES has grown to approximately 420 participants regionally and over 950 volunteers.
-TIES provides students with disabilities the opportunity to fully engage in activities that they would have otherwise refrained from joining or done so only with the direct supervision of an adult.
-Trained student volunteers in grades 9-12 from one of the three high schools in the Williamsville Central School District serve as peer mentors to students with developmental disabilities so they can successfully participate in an afterschool club, a town recreational program, or a community activity.
+TIES provides students who have disabilities the opportunity to fully engage in activities that they would have otherwise refrained from joining or done so only with the direct supervision of an adult.
+Trained student volunteers in grades 9-12 from one of the three high schools in the Williamsville Central School District serve as peer mentors to students who have developmental disabilities so they can successfully participate in an afterschool club, a town recreational program, or a community activity.
 While volunteers may accrue hours to satisfy the community service requirement for specific courses, most report that the experience has provided far more.

 All volunteers attend a training session presented by the TIES Coordinator prior to their first volunteer experience.
 The 45-minute workshop includes valuable information about the importance of belonging and friendship, relationship building, disability awareness, and effective support strategies.
 Participants are paired with volunteers based on similarity of interest, desired activities and availability.
 A support plan for each participant is developed that addresses his/her unique needs.
 The plan is subsequently shared with the volunteer and any questions are addressed by the Coordinator.
-The volunteer attends the activity with the participant child and offers assistance with physical, social and/or communication needs.
+The volunteer attends the activity with the participant and offers assistance with physical, social and/or communication needs.

 The TIES Coordinator closely monitors the activity in which the participant and the volunteer participate.
 Parents are intimately involved in helping to develop the support plan and familiarizing the volunteer with likes, dislikes, and proclivities.
 The TIES Coordinator communicates with everyone during the course of the activity to ensure that expectations are clear.
 Collaborating with the parent and the volunteer is important in making the participant’s experience successful.